 Before attempting this tutorial you should be a fairly accomplished knitter.
-I’m going to assume you can knit and purl, work an increase (please feel free to use the increase of your choice) and read your knitting.
+I’m going to assume you can knit and purl, work an lifted increase and read your knitting.
 This technique is just that, a technique, like raglan or contiguous or set in sleeves.
 It’s not a pattern.
-If you create a sample please share it on Ravelry.
 This is not a proprietary process.
 You are free to use it however you choose, in any sweater, create any pattern.
 This is an open source technique.
 If you have something to add to it, please do.
 If you have a great idea for a pattern, create it and sell it to anyone interested.
 The more we share, the more we collaborate, the better the result will be.

 You will need:

 - A few locking stitch markers

 - One plus skeins of yarn (my worsted and dk tests used about 1-1/3 skins of yarn)

 - Cable needle

 - Measurements for your test fit